jabrantley/jabrantley.github.io/_posts/2020-06-04-FigureTutorial1.md

 While the paper tends to talk about adapting a figure's content to the medium (and this is a good point), an often overlooked point is adapting the figure to maintain the overall readability.
 For example, if I export a figure to fit in an article written on standard letter paper, there is no guarantee this will scale properly if I want to put it on a scientific poster or in slides for an oral presentation.
 We need to make sure we consider that all fonts scale properly and that the resolution remains high enough so that the image is not pixelated when we enlarge it.
 One invaluable tool I have found for managing this in MATLAB is the `export_fig` function.
 It operates as a wrapper around the `print` function, but helps to keep your figure exactly as you have it rendered on screen.
 Check out the [github page](https://github.com/altmany/export_fig) for more information and to download.
 I'll show an example of how this is used in the following post.

 ### Do Not Trust the Defaults
 When I first started trying to find resources on how to "beautify" figures beyond the defaults, I discovered the post, [Making Pretty Graphs](https://blogs.mathworks.com/loren/2007/12/11/making-pretty-graphs/), on Loren Shure's blog, [Loren on the Art of MATLAB](https://blogs.mathworks.com/loren/).
-Through a series of adjustments to the figure, she shows how to take your figures from drab...to fab!
+Through a series of adjustments to the figure, she shows how to take your figures from drab...

 <p align="center">
   <img src="https://blogs.mathworks.com/images/loren/118/pubQualityGraphics_01.png">
 </p>

+to fab!

 <p align="center">
   <img src="https://blogs.mathworks.com/images/loren/118/finalPlot2.png">